You may have a domain name registered via GoDaddy and wanted to host that domain name on our Premium Cloud SSD shared hosting servers.

-Only after you make the changes in your DNS value, the domain will get pointed to our server and start serving your website.
+After you make the DNS value changes, the domain will get pointed to our server and start serving your website.

 What Is a Nameserver?

-I will explain what is a Nameserver in easy words; I will try not to use any technical terms here.
+I will explain a Nameserver in easy words; I will try not to use any technical terms.

 A Nameserver is a bridge between the domain registrar’s network and the web hosting service provider’s network.

-Imagine, you have registered the domain name example.com from GoDaddy, and you choose to host the website on Host My Website Online’s cloud servers.
+Imagine you have registered the domain name example.com from GoDaddy.
+You choose to host the website on Rovity’s cloud servers.

-The browser will first send a request to the domain name registrar to retrieve some primary information about the domain name example.com.
+The browser will first request the domain name registrar to retrieve some preliminary information about the domain name example.com.

-Details like nameserver, IP Address of the host server etc. will have ready by now with the browser.
+Details like nameserver, IP Address of the host server, etc., will have the browser ready.

-Since the browser now has the nameserver information about the domain example.com, the browser then communicates with the network which host and manage the ns.host.com.
+Now that the browser has the information about the nameservers of the domain example.com.
+It can communicate with the network that manages and hosts the ns.host.com.

-It would be the server which you choose to host your website files for the domain example.com.
+It would be the server that you choose to host your website files for the domain example.com.

 At this point, the browser will fetch all the requested and allowed files to display the website via the browser’s window.